ga-curriculum/flexbox/nesting-flexboxes/README.md

 # ![Flexbox - Nesting Flexboxes](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to place flexboxes within flexboxes.
+**Learning objective:** By the end of this lesson, students will be able to create grid-like dimensional layouts by nesting flex box containers inside of one another.

 # Nesting flexboxes

-To make more complex designs, we can nest flexboxes inside of other flexboxes.
-Here's an example (note  the changes to both the `flex-parent` and `flex-child` classes):
+To create more intricate designs, we can nest flexbox containers within other flexbox containers.
+Here's an example with changes to both the `flex-parent` and `flex-child` classes:

 ```css
 .flex-parent {